sgmurphy/wordpress-plugins/login-logout-menu/readme.txt

 1. Logout and Profile Menu Item

 == Changelog ==

+= 1.5.2 - 2024-09-10 =
+* Enhancement: Improved help content in the WordPress dashboard for better user guidance.
+* Compatibility: Compatible with WordPress 6.6

 = 1.5.1 - 2024-06-11 =
 * Enhancement: Added a filter `login_logout_menu_avatar_attrs` allows to modify the attributes used for rendering the HTML markup of the login/logout menu avatar.